milasterb/leia/README.md

 ## Deploy

 - **web → Vercel:** project root `web/`, build `npm run build`, output `dist/`.
 Set `VITE_API_URL` to the server URL.
 - **server → Render:** `render.yaml` in the repo root describes the service.
+Set **Language: Node** (Render sometimes defaults to Docker, which won't find a Dockerfile here) and **Root Directory: `server`**.
 Set `ANTHROPIC_API_KEY` (and `WEB_ORIGIN` to the Vercel URL) in the Render dashboard.

 ## Budget guards

 This is a public demo running on a real API key, so the server enforces per-session rate limits, per-session and global concurrency caps, token ceilings and a hard task timeout.
 All tunable via env — see `server/.env.example`.
+A live token/cost readout in the HUD (`GET /api/usage`) tracks exact token counts per model since the server last started, with an approximate USD estimate from published rates — a courtesy figure, not a bill.

+## Reliability & security

+Built and pressure-tested past the happy path, since this runs a real, paid API key in public:

+- **CORS locked to the deployed frontend** — the server only answers `leia-theta.vercel.app`, verified by attempting cross-origin requests from an unrelated domain
+- **Sessions are isolated** — a session only ever sees its own board and memory; there is no cross-session read path
+- **User-supplied board content is rendered as text, never HTML** — injected markup shows up literally, it doesn't execute
+- **Every mutation is validated server-side**, independent of the client: type checks, length caps, and existence checks on ids, with the same guarantees whether the caller is the human UI or a WebMCP tool call
+- **A board item can't be double-delegated** — concurrent or repeated delegation on the same item is rejected instead of silently paying for the same work twice
+- **The live event stream self-heals** — if a connection goes quiet (some proxies drop idle connections without ever erroring), the client detects the silence and reconnects on its own

 ## Lineage